By Joanne Blanchard:

 Landing on the beach below was celebrated with $3 tropical drinks and plenty of fresh seafood at the outdoor seating.

-After a day of soaring, a sunset rinse in the balmy sea was in order. costa-jaco The orange dirt (high iron content), remains permanently on our clothing and gear.
+After a day of soaring, a sunset rinse in the balmy sea was in order.
+The orange dirt (high iron content), remains permanently on our clothing and gear.
 The stories, brags, many laughs, and fabulous food highlighted the evenings.

 Beaches are not safe at night and we were even warned after leaving the water one evening that a crocodile was “grazing” out there.
 But hey, we’d already survived the Brahma bull LZ where Tom couldn’t resist leading a meeting, and several of us had been dragged six or eight times across launch in high winds.
 I personally did not mind being hucked off launch by the small army of American and Costa Rican amigos.
 Mucho gusto.